pancheps/epsolutions/README.md

-# eulerprojectsolutions
+# epsolutions
-Get solutions for the Euler project problems
+Get solutions for the EP problems